saranyatavva/saranyatavva/README.md

-### Hi there, I'm Akhila 👋
+### Hi there, I'm Akhila Priya👋

 - 🔭 I’m currently working on Machine Learning, Web development
-- 🌱 I’m currently learning DBMS, DataStructures and Algorithms
+- 🌱 I’m currently learning DataStructures and Algorithms
-- 🤔 I’m looking for Internships
+-  Looking for Internships
+-  ☺ Happy to collaborate on Machine Learning projects